HENRIETTA LANG COUNSELLING FOR ANXIETY AND LOW SELF ESTEEM

 How to handle situations in your life

-We will also pay attention to those situations in your life that challenge your most and trigger difficult feelings.
+We will also pay attention to those situations in your life that challenge your most and trigger difficult feelings or unwanted thoughts.
 We will explore and identify what methods, or tools, work for best for you in these moments.
 We will borrow the best from Cognitive Behavioural Therapy approach and adapt it to you.
 Gradually you will find that you are able to ‘master’ these trigger moments so that you are no longer overwhelmed by the emotions they set off.

 When we finish